 How to Make a Map

-Sometimes mapping starts with a curious individual.
+Sometimes mapping starts with a curious individual or a small group of activists.
 However, it's best if the map involve the broader community at some point.
 A community survey can collect information to populate the map in a balanced and diverse way.
 This may help you figure out what your geographic boundaries are, who to include in the map, as well as what to name it.

 There are many tools to choose from if you are tech-savy, like Open Street Map wiki, May First, OpenLayers, or Drupal.
 If you're a technological novice like me, I suggest Google Maps – this also allows open, low tech participation, which has it's own challenge of self-selection.
 You may be able to interchange this data using its KMXL feature.